rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 ## Partitioning

-Partitioning will allow the installation of several operating systems because it is impossible to have several of them cohabit on the same logical drive.
-Partitioning also allows the separation of data logically (security, access optimization, ...).
+Partitioning will allow the installation of several operating systems because it is impossible for them to cohabit on the same logical drive.
+It also allows the separation of data logically (security, access optimization, etc.).

-The division of the physical disk into partitioned volumes is recorded in the partition table, stored in the first sector of the disk (MBR: _Master Boot Record_).
+The partition table, stored in the first sector of the disk (MBR: _Master Boot Record_), records the division of the physical disk into partitioned volumes.

 For **MBR** partition table types, the same physical disk can be divided into a maximum of 4 partitions: